Connecting students with design opportunities across Oregon

 Topic: STEM (Science, Technology, Engineering and Math)

-Program Type: Several program types
+Program Type: Several types

 The Bend Science Station provides exceptional, laboratory-based science education year-round for Central Oregon students in K- 12th grade and inquiry-based training for their teachers.
 Through problem solving and collaboration, they engage youth as young scientists, empowering them to be critical thinkers.
 Bend Science Station offers school-year programs and summer camps.

-BRING Recycling Career and Technical Education
+BRING Recycling Education Programs

 Serving: K-12th grade students